garrandall/popular-music-data/tracks/europa-and-the-pirate-twins-thomas-dolby.md

 Europa

 Nine years after, who'd I see
 On the cover of a magazine?
-Europa...
+Europa
 Buy her singles and see all her films
 Paste her pictures on my windowsill
 But that's not quite the same - it isn't, is it?